Subdimensional Entanglement Entropy: From Geometric-Topological Response to Mixed-State Holography: Geometric-topological response theory

-We consider the 3D toric code model as an example of pure topological orders (i.e., topological but not fracton orders), where we can consider 1D and 2D SESs.
+We consider the 3D toric code model as a representative example of higher-dimensional topological orders, which allows for the exploration of both 1D and 2D SESs.
+These higher-dimensional topological orders exhibit a variety of interesting phenomena, including the existence of spatially extended excitations like strings and membranes, which have been extensively studied in the literature~\cite{Hamma2005,Bravyi2011,Walker2012,Lan2018,Wen2018a,Reiss2019,Lan2019,Zhang2021,chenyuan4d_2023,Huang2025jhep}.
+Here, we focus on the $\Z_2$ topological order for simplicity.
 The Hilbert space is composed of $\frac{1}{2}$-spins on plaquettes of a cubic lattice of the size $L\times L\times L$.
-And the Hamiltonian is given by (see Fig.~\ref{fig:3dtc_model} (a)):
+The topologically ordered 3D toric code has the parent Hamiltonian~\cite{Hamma2005} [Fig.~\ref{fig:3dtc}(a)]: